Justin Gomer faculty bio

 Justin Gomer, Ph.D.

 Justin Gomer, Ph.D., is Assistant Professor of American Studies at California State University, Long Beach.
-He is also a regular contributor to Black Perspectives, published by the African American Intellectual History Society (AAIHS).
-In addition, his work appears in The Washington Post, Boston Review, Souls: A Critical Journal of Black Politics, Culture and Society, and YES!
+His work appears in Souls: A Critical Journal of Black Politics, Culture and Society, The Washington Post, Boston Review, Black Perspectives, and YES!
 Magazine, among others.
 Dr. Gomer earned his Ph.D. in African American Studies from the University of California, Berkeley.
 Prior to joining the faculty at CSULB, he taught in American Studies at UC Berkeley, where he received the 2016 American Cultures Innovation in Teaching Award.

 His teaching and research focuses on race and cultural history.
-His current book project, entitled, Colorblindness, A Life: The Political and Cultural Biography of An Ideology, offers an interdisciplinary biography of the racial project of colorblindness.
+His current book project, entitled, Colorblindness, the Biopic: Race in the Post-Civil Rights Era, offers an interdisciplinary biography of the racial project of colorblindness.

 “They Should Have Called Katrina, ‘Gone with the Wind’: Charles Burnett’s Quiet As Kept and the Neoliberal Racial State.”
 Souls–A Critical Journal of Black Politics, Culture and Society.
 Vol. 19, No. 2, April-June 2017, pp. 162-176.